Amiga Technical Resource

 4. Remove the centre plate assembly.
 There is a screw by the power supply, one by the expansion slots, one at the top front of the case, one under the front of each floppy drive bay and one at the back of the inside plate under the hard drive.

-5. Lift out the centre plate assembly, taking care to unplug the motherboard power connector, ribbon cables for the SCSI hard drive and the floppy drive.
+5. Lift out the centre plate assembly, taking care to unplug the main board power connector, ribbon cables for the SCSI hard drive and the floppy drive.

-6. Remove the 2 Philips screws holding down the motherboard and the 4 x 1/4" hex mounting posts.
+6. Remove the 2 Philips screws holding down the main board and the 4 x 1/4" hex mounting posts.

 7. Remove the 2 countersink Philips screws either side of the side connector plate.